OP-TEE/optee_os/documentation/optee_design.md

 is mostly abstract when it comes to using the MOBJ to populate translation tables etc.

-There's different kinds of MOBJs describing:
+There is different kinds of MOBJs describing:
 - physically contiguous memory
   - created with mobj_phys_alloc()
 - virtual memory